maticnetwork/heimdall/README.md

 Once docker container is created and running you will be on container.<br>
 You can run make commands directly on the container.

+`OR`

-Run following command from host to initalize heimdall and create config files -
+Run following commands from host to initalize heimdall and create config files -

 ```bash
 $ docker exec -it matic-heimdall sh -c "make init-heimdall"